USAA Announces 3-Year, $50 Million Commitment to Advance Racial Equality

-In the first phase of contributions this year, USAA is donating nearly $7 million to national and San Antonio-based nonprofits including supporting the expansion of The Executive Leadership Council’s scholarship programs and education-based philanthropic endeavors focused on building a pipeline of Black business talent.
-Contributions will also support non-traditional loans with low interest rates for Black/Hispanic entrepreneurs and help low-to-moderate income Black/Hispanic San Antonians receive upskilling/reskilling training within in-demand STEM professions.
+In the first phase of contributions made in October, USAA donated nearly $7 million to national and San Antonio-based nonprofits including supporting the expansion of The Executive Leadership Council’s scholarship programs and education-based philanthropic endeavors focused on building a pipeline of Black business talent.
+Contributions to LiftFund also supported non-traditional loans offered by the nonprofit with low interest rates for Black and Hispanic entrepreneurs, and Project Quest helped low-to-moderate income Black and Hispanic San Antonians receive upskilling and reskilling training within in-demand STEM professions.

 Prior to this announcement, USAA and The USAA Foundation, Inc., have committed more than $40 million in 2020 to provide financial relief for military members and their families, address food insecurity in its communities, advance research and treatments for COVID-19, and help bridge the digital divide for low- and moderate-income families suddenly faced with virtual learning.